SkybuckFlying/Delphicoin/README.md

 10. Normally speaking all types should start with a capital letter T. Any C's for classes are to be replaced by capital letter T.

-11. The name of the type should be reflected in the filename as follows: for type Texample: Unit_TExampleType.pas
+11. The name of the type should be reflected in the filename as follows: for type Texample: Unit_TExample.pas

 12. Comments like these: /** someting */ should be converted as {** Something *} perhaps this will be usefull later for documentation generation ?!?